Kickoff: Autonomous feature agents

 CLAUDE.mdand explores relevant code - Documents its plan via

-crosslink comment - Implements the feature (no stubs, full error handling)
+crosslink issue comment - Implements the feature (no stubs, full error handling)

 - Records breadcrumbs with